-As a Nor'easter that will bring rain and wind to the entire region and sleet, freezing rain and ice farther inland approaches, a Winter Weather Advisory has been issued for parts of the area.
+As a Nor'easter that will bring rain and wind to the entire area and sleet, freezing rain and ice farther inland approaches, a Winter Weather Advisory has been issued for much of the area.

-Areas south of I-84, including Westchester, Rockland, Nassau, Suffolk and Fairfield counties, as well as most of Putnam County, could see a bit of sleet mixed with rain when the potent storm arrives between midnight and 3 a.m. on Monday, Nov.
-18, but is expected to be all rain after that time frame.
+Areas south of I-84 could see a bit of sleet mixed with rain when the potent storm arrives between midnight and 3 a.m. on Monday.

 Rain will continue at times throughout the day on Monday.
 Though the high temperature will climb to around 40 degrees, the wind-child factor will make it feel like it's between 25 and 30 degrees.
 Rain will finally taper off around 10 p.m.
 Monday.
 Up to a half-inch of precipitation is possible.

 Precipitation could return on Tuesday morning, Nov.
-19 with a slight chance of rain before 9 a.m.
-It will become partly sunny later in the morning and in the afternoon, with a high near 45.
+19 with a chance of rain and snow before 9 a.m., then a slight chance of rain between 9 a.m. and noon.
+The afternoon will be partly sunny, with a high near 45.

 Check back to Daily Voice for updates.